Grasscutters/GrassClipper/README.md

 # Please for the love of god do not install GrassClipper into a path in OneDrive

 # !
 NOTICE !
-A new launcher is in the works that I am a large contributor to.
-Unfortunately this means I cannot maintain GrassClipper much - if at all - since I am busy on the new one.
-This is good news, however, because this new launcher is already much more stable and contains many additional features.
-If you are having too much trouble with GrassClipper, I recommend you wait until the new launcher.
+The previously mentioned **new launcher**: [Cultivation](https://github.com/Grasscutters/Cultivation) has been "released"!\
+If you are experiencing problems with GrassClipper, we encourage you to try and checkout the new launcher.

 # GrassClipper
 EN | [PL](README_PL.md) | [ID](README_id.md)